agargara/blog/content/posts/2019-05-26-KMG-training_2/index.md

 # Stereolithography (SLA) 3D Printing
 The Form 2 is an SLA, or Stereolithography printer.
 A laser hardens photosensitive resin into plastic one layer at a time.
 The build platform is at the top of the machine, and lowers into a tank of resin which is then cured by a laser.
 Objects are thus printed from the top down, opposite to the bottom up process of FDM (fused deposition modeling) printer which extrudes molten plastic down onto a bed.

-{{< img >}}
+{{< img "form2.jpg" "Form 2" >}}

-There are a few <i>gotcha</i>s when it comes to SLA printing.
-One such *gotcha* is "cupping", which is caused by pressure imbalances in hollow chambers.
+There are a few problems to keep in mind when it comes to SLA printing.
+One such problem is "cupping", which is caused by pressure imbalances in hollow chambers.
 Thus if your model has any hollow parts, one must create drain holes with a diameter of at least 3.5mm to prevent uncured resin from getting trapped inside the print.
 The drain holes should be tangent to cavities in the object.

-Another *gotcha* is that too much surface area contacting the window will cause the print to be pulled off of the build platform.
+Another problem is that too much surface area contacting the window will cause the print to be pulled off of the build platform.
 This, combined with the cupping problem, means that it is quite difficult to print an object flat on the bed.

-A third *gotcha* is that printing an object at a straight angle can result in small slivers of plastic, which cannot be effectively held up, even with supports.
+A third problem is that printing an object at a straight angle can result in small slivers of plastic, which cannot be effectively held up, even with supports.

 The safest way to get around the above problems is to print at an angle, using support pieces to hold the object together.
 Supports are a pain, as they must be cut off and sanded, but printing at an angle, smallest point touching the bed, is the most surefire method of printing without any problems.